 The Himalayas have so many other trails, which are as beautiful and charming as the Roopkund trail.

 The Roopkund trek ban has given trekkers an opportunity to explore the new trails or the less popular trails, where the crowd is also less.
 This will give the trekkers a chance to live in untouched and pristine surroundings with only nature around you.

-Let's have a look at the 4 best treks to do in 2019 instead of Roopkund.
+4 best treks to do in 2019 instead of Roopkund.

 These alternatives to Roopkund trek are no less in beauty and grandeur than the Roopkund and since these are also less explored, one can be assured to find the surroundings untouched.

 1. Kedar Taal Trek

 The Kedar Taal trek begins from Gangotri in Garhwal region of Uttarakhand.
 It is one of the most scenic treks of Uttarakhand.
 The 7- Day trek is of moderate difficulty level and one attains a maximum altitude of 15,748 ft, which is higher than the Roopkund altitude.
 The total trek distance is around 38 km.
 Trekkers must have a minimum level of fitness in order to successfully do this trek.